scraping-in-go/pg-gateway/README.md

 - Transfer binary-to-binary.
 Reading from Postgresql is done in binary and written back to the client without conversion etc.
 - Set the database connection details using environment variables.
 Great for Cloud Native environments.
 - Dockefile with light, low attack-surface final image.
-- Listen address an environment variable.
+- Listen address can be set by an environment variable.

 ## Setup